AnnotationSro/ember-mobile-inputs/README.md

 {{mobile-input id="textInput" type='text' value=valueText disabled=isDisabled onValueChanged=(action 'callback')}}
 ```

 You can also define regex pattern for text input fields using `pattern` attribute.
+Note: regex must work also for intermediate states, not just final value.

 ### Password
 ```